Male Infertility Treatment

 Male Infertility Treatment Options

-Hormone treatments : Infertility expert doctor recommend hormone replacement or medications in cases where infertility is caused by high or low levels of certain hormones or problems with the way the body uses hormones.
+Infertility expert doctor recommends hormone replacement or medications in cases where infertility is caused by high or low levels of certain hormones or problems with the way the body uses hormones.

-Treatments for sexual intercourse problems : On conditions such as erectile dysfunction or premature ejaculation, medication or counseling can help improve fertility .
+On conditions such as erectile dysfunction or premature ejaculation, medication or counseling can help improve fertility.

-Surgery : For example, a Varicocele can often be surgically corrected or an obstructed vas deferens repaired.
+For example, a Varicocele can often be surgically corrected or an obstructed vas deferens repaired.
 Prior vasectomies can be reversed.
-In cases where no sperm are present in the ejaculate, sperm can often be retrieved directly from the testicles using sperm retrieval techniques (TESA/MESA/PESA techniques).
+In cases where no sperm is present in the ejaculate, sperm can often be retrieved directly from the testicles using sperm retrieval techniques (TESA/MESA/PESA techniques).

-Assisted reproductive technology (ART) : ART treatments involve obtaining sperm through normal ejaculation, surgical extraction or from donor individuals, depending on your specific case and wishes.
-The sperm are then inserted into the female genital tract (IUI), or used to perform in vitro fertilization (IVF) or intracytoplasmic sperm injection (ICSI).
+ART treatments involve obtaining sperm through normal ejaculation, surgical extraction or from donor individuals, depending on your specific case and wishes.
+The sperm is then inserted into the female genital tract (IUI), or used to perform in vitro fertilization (IVF) or intracytoplasmic sperm injection (ICSI).